 Don't Worry About Time

-As in much of Africa, things just fall in to place at the right moment and there's no need to rush the process.
+As in much of Africa, things just fall in to place at the right moment, and there's no need to rush the process.

 Learn to Carry Things on Your Head

-It doesn't matter if it's a bucket full of water, a simple notebook or a take away lunch, it's much more convenient and resourceful to carry it on your head.
+It doesn't matter if it's a bucket full of water, a simple notebook or a takeaway lunch, it's much more convenient and resourceful to carry it on your head.

 Start Speaking Sheng (Kenyan Slang)

 There are a host of “wazup,” style greeting like sema, sasa, walapa, and instead of saying “How are you?” the correct lingo is “Is how you guy?”

 Drink Your Beverages Warm

-Doesn’t matter if it's beer, soda or water, refrigeration or the electricity to power it, are not Kenya's most reliable amenities.
+It doesn't matter if it's beer, soda or water, refrigeration or the electricity to power it, are not Kenya's most reliable amenities.